 Solution Increasing the sales of electric vehicles (EVs) in leading markets Global target Sales of zero-emission light-duty vehicles in leading markets reach 75 per cent by 2030 and 100 per cent by 2035.
-153 High impact Increase climate finance, technology transfer and capacity building to support opportunities for developing countries, both at the national and subnational level, in the transition action to EVs, including for policy design, planning and investment in necessary infrastructure (e.g., grids, charging).
-Incentivizing a shift toward EVs through purchase subsidies or mandates, charging discounts, regulations that cap emissions or limit emissions intensity, and/or gas taxes that reflect the negative impacts of fossil fuel combustion.
-Investing in battery technology improvements and the coordinated expansion- and standardization-of charging infrastructure, especially on priority routes.
-Phasing out internal combustion engines and tightening of regulatory trajectories across key markets in a coordinated way.
-Providing alternatives to private vehicles by incentivizing modal shifts and expanding viable public transportation options, including by investing in electrified public transit.
-Implementing strong normative safeguards in mining operations for lithium, cobalt, and other critical minerals for renewable energy technologies.
-Impact Roughly 85 percent of CO2 emission reductions needed for 1.5 degree C can be achieved with existing and emerging transport policies and technologies for land transport; the other 15 percent driven by changes in behavior, especially urban passenger transport.
-EVs offer the largest decarbonization potential for land-based transport if they are powered by low-emissions electricity.
-Scaling solutions in this sector is critical to reduce emissions in developed accuration and limit emissions growth in developing countries.
-Feasibility countries and limit emissions growth in developing countries.
-EVs are proven technology and are increasingly competitive with internal reasibility EVs are proven technology and are increasingly competitive with internal combustion engines, given the cost of batteries has fallen dramatically.
-Advances in battery technologies could facilitate the electrification of heavy-duty trucks.
-Challenges and Lack of charging infrastructure and high up-front costs of some EVs (e.g., zerobarriers emission trucks), especially in developing countries.
-Supply chain limitations, geopolitical risks, and negative environmental and social impacts associated with critical minerals used in batteries and found in a limited number of countries.
-Some policy options to shift toward EVs and away from internal combustion engines (e.g., gas taxes) could have regressive impacts on low-income populations.
-Key existing International organizations, including: UNEP, World Economic Forum (WEF), IEA, organizations and IRENA. initiatives International cooperative initiatives, including: Road Transport Breakthrough (part of Breakthrough Agenda), COP26 Declaration on Accelerating the Transition to
+High-impact opportunities for action • Increase climate finance, technology transfer and capacity building to support developing countries, both at the national and subnational level, in the transition to EVs, including for policy design, planning and investment in necessary infrastructure (e.g., grids, charging). • Incentivizing a shift toward EVs through purchase subsidies or mandates, charging discounts, regulations that cap emissions or limit emissions intensity, and/or gas taxes that reflect the negative impacts of fossil fuel combustion. • Investing in battery technology improvements and the coordinated expansion-and standardization-of charging infrastructure, especially on priority routes. • Phasing out internal combustion engines and tightening of regulatory trajectories across key markets in a coordinated way. • Providing alternatives to private vehicles by incentivizing modal shifts and expanding viable public transportation options, including by investing in electrified public transit. • Implementing strong normative safeguards in mining operations for lithium, cobalt, and other critical minerals for renewable energy technologies.
+Impact • Roughly 85 percent of carbon dioxide emission reductions needed for 1.5 degree C can be achieved with existing and emerging transport policies and technologies for land transport; the other 15 percent driven by changes in behavior, especially urban passenger transport. • EVs offer the largest decarbonization potential for land-based transport if they are powered by low-emissions electricity. • Scaling solutions in this sector is critical to reduce emissions in developed countries and limit emissions growth in developing countries.
+Feasibility • EVs are proven technology and are increasingly competitive with internal combustion engines, given the cost of batteries has fallen dramatically. • Advances in battery technologies could facilitate the electrification of heavy-duty trucks.
+Challenges and barriers • Lack of charging infrastructure and high up-front costs of some EVs (e.g., zero-emission trucks), especially in developing countries. • Supply chain limitations, geopolitical risks, and negative environmental and social impacts associated with critical minerals used in batteries and found in a limited number of countries. • Some policy options to shift toward EVs and away from internal combustion engines (e.g., gas taxes) could have regressive impacts on low-income populations.
+Key existing International organizations, including: UNEP, World Economic Forum (WEF), IEA, IRENA. organizations and initiatives • International cooperative initiatives, including: Road Transport Breakthrough (part of Breakthrough Agenda), COP26 Declaration on Accelerating the Transition to 100% Zero Emissions Cars and Vans, Accelerating to Zero Coalition, Zero Emission Government Fleet Declaration, EV30@30, EV100